 #9: DON'T MAKE CHANGES WITH YOUR EMPLOYMENT OR INCOME.

 Employment stability is a big factor in the underwriting loan process.
 Quitting or changing jobs or even positions within the same company can greatly endanger your entire loan approval.
-INFORM US IMMEDIATELY OF ANY CHANGES TO YOUR JOB, POSTION OR INCOME.
+INFORM US IMMEDIATELY OF ANY CHANGES TO YOUR JOB, POSITION OR INCOME.